heysokam/confy/readme.md

 - [ ] Libs management as git.Submodules
 - [ ] Cross compilation support for C with non-ZigCC compiler
 - [ ] Linux: mold support  (unlikely, but might revisit) https://github.com/rui314/mold
+- [ ] C: Support for sending extra arguments (not flags) to the compiler. (required for nim, may not be needed at all for C)
 ```